DotNet-Party-Games/Battleship/README.md

 ## Getting Started
 Requires .NET 5.0 to run API.

 Clone this repository with the following command -

 ``git clone https://github.com/DotNet-Party-Games/Battleship``

 To setup your database:
+* Edit the the following file to reflect your database string:

+``BattleshipWebAPI/appsettings.json```

 * Change to BattleshipDL directory
-* Use the following commands -
+* Use the following commands to migrate your database -

 ``dotnet ef --startup-project ../HubAPI migrations add {Your description here}``